FightZiQ/reconstructed_attack/README.md

 ### 3. Dependency path

 After you download the dataset and SAM, please provide their local path in `dataset_path` and `sam_path` of `file_path.py`.

+---

+## Try with a given example

+After meeting the above requirement, try `python example.py` for a given example.